Gardening calendar March 2021

-- Keep feeding and watering runner beans and peas with Baileys Energy Garden, harvest regularly to get the maximum crop.
+- Keep feeding and watering runner beans and peas with Baileys Soil Matters Garden, harvest regularly to get the maximum crop.
 Once finished cut the plant to the ground but leave the nitrogen rich root system to improve the soil.

 - Feed lawns now with Baileys Brilliance to maintain the lush green colour into the cooler seasons.
 Apply fertiliser to a dry lawn and then water in with sprinklers.